 1. Access Control

-2. Identity Management
+2. User Identity Management

-Another essential must-have for any network security.
-Antivirus and anti-malware should be a part of your network security to detect and contain any viruses, worms, trojans or spyware attempting to hit your system.
-A decent anti-malware program will not just detect incoming malware, but will continually monitor and track files for anomalies.
+Malware is short for malicious software and can infect a network and be known immediantly or lie dormant for days ― or even weeks!
+Anti-walware software is another essential must-have for any business’s network security.
+Antivirus and anti-malware should be a part of your network security to detect and contain any viruses, worms, ransomware, or spyware attempting to hit your system.
+Deep visibility into network-level threats are indicators of great anti-malware protection.

-Take care to protect all applications and software that you use within your business.
+It’s crucial to take care to protect all applications and software that you use within your business.
 This applies to internally-built programs as well as bought ones.
 All applications are suspect to vulnerabilities that attackers frequently exploit for unauthorised access.